 Gladly, I understood I was falling in a pit and wanted a hand to pull me out.
 We have our journeys.
 And trust me you cannot walk for mine.
 We all need to find our calling.
 So when the colours of life began fading to grey, I woke up and dealt with it.
 I wanted to be okay.
 I wanted to feel myself.
 I wanted to survive for my kids.
 And I wasn’t ready to accept the way I was turning.

-Sharing with all you what paved my way to overcome this feeling of slow postpartum depression, if I may call so.
+Sharing with all of you what paved my way to overcome this feeling of slow postpartum depression, if I may call it so.
 These life-altering changes often send me reminders of how much I love my children and how indebted I was to be their mother.

 ✔️ I reduced my expectations of myself.
-It pushed me to realise I was creating a paraphernalia of pressure.
+It pushed me to realise I was creating paraphernalia of pressure.
 We expect ourselves to be great at everything.
 But good also works.

 ✔️ I made my life to be more about myself.
 It isn’t selfish.
 It is important for survival.
 Honestly, you can spend 24 hours happily without a few minutes to yourself.
 Do what you love.